Teens Sleeping Too Much, Or Not Enough? Parents Can Help

 She and Clark have evidence-based tips for weary teens and their parents:

 - Put electronics away and out of reach.
-Research has long shown that screen time interferes with good sleep because it's stimulating, and those "blue light filters," that minimize the most troublesome part of the spectrum won't help much if you're stressed out.
-So do whatever it takes to make sleep-hours electronics-free.
-"If I were an entrepreneur, my get-rich-quick scheme would be the family tech lock box," says Carskadon.
+Research has long shown that screen time interferes with good sleep because it's stimulating, and those "blue light filters" that minimize the most troublesome part of the spectrum won't help much if you're stressed out.
+So do whatever it takes to make sleep hours electronics-free.
+"If I were an entrepreneur, my get-rich-quick scheme would be the family tech lockbox," says Carskadon.
 (There are already a few phone lockers in the works or on the market that may do the trick.)

 - Instill a regular bedtime routine.
 Try to turn the lights out at around the same time and wake up at the same time, even on weekends, because the evidence shows you can't really "make up" missed sleep on the weekends.

-Note: An earlier version of this story incorrectly said the California legislation on school start times was awaiting the governor's signature.
-Gov. Jerry Brown vetoed the bill on Thursday.